imisspotato/Midjourney-Display/README.md

 ## 🌍 For You, Developers of The World!

-We would absolutely love to see the following enhancements and additions to Midjourney Showcase:
+We would absolutely love to see the following enhancements and additions to Midjourney Display:

 - Login/Auth system 🛂: A secure method for users to access the platform.
 - Database Integration 🗄️: To manage the AI-generated images efficiently.